UoB-COMSM0110/2024-group-8/README.md

 # Implementation

-Developing the logic of "Human Body Tower Defence" presented several challenges, particularly in integrating the rules of tower defense games with educational elements related to human anatomy and defense mechanisms.
+Developing the logic of "Human Body Tower Defence" presented several challenges, particularly in integrating the rules of tower defense games with educational elements related to human anatomy and defense mechanisms.<br>
 Once we had an idea, we started developing the game.
 We were encouraged to use **Processing**, which is a very good tool for designing a visual program where coders can develop things that would appear on screen.
-However, Processing uses a version of the Java language, something we were not that familiar when we started with this project.
+However, Processing uses a version of the Java language, something we were not that familiar when we started with this project.<br><br>
 One of the primary hurdles was making ourselves comfortable with the Processing environment and its unique syntax.
 Transitioning to a new programming language and development environment required adapting our coding style and acquiring familiarity with Processing's syntax conventions.
 This involved grasping concepts such as defining classes, manipulating variables and functions, and discovering and using built-in libraries for graphical rendering and user interaction, all while simultaneously learning Java from scratch.
 Furthermore, integrating complex functionalities like button animation, screen transitions, and dynamic element rendering introduced additional challenges.
 Despite these obstacles, we navigated the learning curve and very often revisited our previous code to make changes.

 One of the first challenges we were presented with was deciding **what parts of the human body presented enough interesting aspects that we could incorporate into our game later on as twists**.
 For example, by incorporating the lung map we realised we could develop a teaching element about the concerns of smoking.
-We thought that the twist could be that the screen would be filled with smoke, making it harder to see the maps and the germs coming in.
-Besides implementing twists, we also had to consider which organs had suitable environmental conditions we could enhance in our maps to maintain the user's interest.
+We thought that the twist could be that the screen would be filled with smoke, making it harder to see the maps and the germs coming in. <br><br>Besides implementing twists, we also had to consider which organs had suitable environmental conditions we could enhance in our maps to maintain the user's interest.
 Another example concerns the viscosity of blood, which we could adjust by slowing down the movement of germs.
 After a day or so of thinking and each of us developing ideas; we ended up reuniting and choosing which four core organs would be interesting to implement and have an organ-related twist.
 These four were the heart; with a blood clot, the brain; with a brain stroke, the kidneys; with the kidney stone, and the lungs, with smoke filling up the lungs.

 One of the challenges we encountered was **developing the collision detection system**.
 We aimed for it to simulate reality, rather than merely having static towers firing projectiles in a predetermined direction.
 Our development team then were faced with the task of enabling towers to track the direction of germs, thereby adjusting the firing direction of the towers accordingly.